Command Chains Reference

 Integrated into: API Contract Development Chain

-When to use: Verify contracts at runtime.
+When to use: Validate contracts at runtime.

 Workflow: Use as final step in API Contract Development Chain.